-First of all I want to know how a climber knows that a path up the rock cannot be climbed unless they attempt to climb it?
+First of all I want to know how a climber knows that a route cannot be climbed until they attempt to climb it?
 That is the ONLY way you know it cannot be climbed.
-And what do you as a climber do if you get way up the rock face and discover it is unclimbable?
-Jump?
+And what do you as a climber do if you get far up the rock face and discover it is unclimbable?
+Jump to avoid leaving any fixed anchors on the way down?
 Of course not.
-You have to rappel and in doing so you leave fixed anchors (“Total bulls***.” ) on the rock to escape with your life.
-It is very clear that these authors and their expert actually have never tried to climb a rock face that is too difficult for them or they would recognize this.
-How can their expert then be held out as a “noted climber” with five decades of experience?
-It is more likely he is a hiker, not a rock climber.
+You have to rappel and in doing so you must leave fixed anchors on the rock to safely descend.
+It is very doubtful that these authors and their “expert” actually have tried to climb a rock face that is too difficult for them or they would recognize this.
+How can their “expert” be held out as a “noted climber” with five decades of experience who fails to know this obvious fact?

-I too have climbed in the wilderness for nearly five decades and I have almost never drilled a bolt while on previously unclimbed faces in the wilderness.
-So I am almost in league with Mr. Ochinski.
-However, I have failed on a great number of these faces because they were too difficult, too dangerous or because of storms that prevented climbing further and forced retreat.
-In every case I left “fixed anchors”(pitons, removable gear, slings, bolts) including the very rare bolt to rappel to the ground.
-The option of leaving fixed anchors is absolutely necessary to survive if you climb difficult or dangerous terrain.
-Anyone who disagrees is an armchair quarterback and not an expert and their opinion should not bear any weight.

-Which got me thinking.
-I have climbed for nearly 5 decades and have read every issue of the leading US climbing publications - Climbing magazine and Rock and Ice magazine - from the early 1980s until very recently.
-I have climbed all over the world.
-I know a LOT of climbers.
-But I have never heard of Mr. Ochenski.
-So I searched the internet to find out who he is.
-He is a journalist and an environmentalist.
-I found nothing to say he is a climber.
-To my surprise I also discovered that I grew up in the town he calls home, I spent the first 22 years of my life in his back yard of western Montana.
-I knew almost every climber back then as there were only a few of us.
-I do not know this man.
+Further research into their “expert” shows him to be a journalist and conservationist but does not show any evidence of notable climbing achievements.
+In fact I grew up in his back yard (Western Montana) and climbed extensively there for many years.
+I have never met nor heard of him and am not familiar with him as anything of a local expert.
 So this man’s opinion is not an expert opinion.
-He was carefully selected by the Wilderness Watch authors because he would say what they wanted, not what is closer to the truth - which is that fixed anchors are sometimes absolutely critical to prevent death and to allow exploration of unclimbed rocks.
+Rather I suspect he was carefully selected by the Wilderness Watch authors because he would say what they wanted, not what is closer to the truth - which is that fixed anchors are sometimes absolutely critical to prevent death and to allow exploration of unclimbed rocks.

 Misleading quote 3: “Walter Bonatti, known for major first ascents, has noted that with modern equipment and bolting, ‘[t]he impossible has been removed from the equation.’”
 (Paragraph 5)

 Walter Bonatti is definitely a great and renowned climber.
 His heyday was in the 1950s and 1960s when many rock faces were unclimbed.
 He used a technology very similar to bolting but of the prior era – pitons.
 Pitons cause a lot of damage to the rock, certainly more than bolts, and when left behind as they often are, they too are “fixed anchors.”
-I am not sure how this quote by him is meaningful in terms of fixed anchors discussion– he just used pitons to create fixed anchors and many fixed piton anchors still exist on routes he established in the Alps.
+I am not sure how this quote by him is meaningful in terms of the fixed anchors discussion– he just used pitons rather than bolts to create fixed anchors and many fixed piton anchors still exist on routes he established in the Alps.

 Misleading quote 4: